Error code: %{errorCode}

 If a player has bulging leg muscles, tight socks can be restrictive and cause problems when it comes to blood flow, circulation and breathability.

-Therefore players will cut holes in their socks in an attempt to give themselves a slight edge against their opponents and also avoid any potential injuries such as cramp.
+Therefore players will cut holes in their socks in an attempt to give themselves a slight edge against their opponents and also avoid any potential injuries such as cramp and calf pulls.

 Which players cut holes in their socks?